 When you spend time with your child and pay attention

-to what she likes, a deeper learning naturally occurs.
+to what they like, a deeper learning naturally occurs.
 This is arguably

 a more effective approach to learning as the child has an authentic interest

 and wants to learn; it isn’t something that is forced.
 It has real meaning

 and connection for the child, thus the child is more open to learning and